 Snow peas (Norli + Märta + Lokförare Bergfälts heirloom grey pea)

 Radishes (French Breakfast)

 Rosemary (we keep these in pots and store them above freezing during the winter)

-March: red and white onion, scallions, green kale, dino kale, broccoli, pak choi, lettuce, potatoes (put to sprout – will be planted outside around early May)
+March: green kale, dino kale, broccoli, pak choi, parsley, lettuce, potatoes (put to sprout – will be planted outside around early May)

-April: corn, summer squash, winter squash, basil, cucumber, cosmos, sugar snap peas, green/purple beans, cilantro
+April: corn, summer squash, winter squash, basil, cucumber, cosmos, snap peas, green beans, pole beans, cilantro, fennel

 May: green kale, dino kale, broccoli